-Climate change is the most urgent issue of our times and will affect every single one of us and the generation to come.
+Climate change is the most urgent issue of our times and will affect every single one of us and every generation to come.

 Now more than ever we need the arts and culture to help us respond; to provoke and motivate us by offering ideas that challenge our perceptions and influence our behaviours.

-Egin aims to kick-start fresh artistic responses to the topic.
-Taking creative experimentation as its starting point, Egin seeks to inform new practice, imagine possible futures, and inspire sustainable approaches to living.
+Egin was devised to kick-start fresh artistic responses to the topic.
+Taking creative experimentation as its starting point, Egin sought to inform new practice, imagine possible futures, and inspire sustainable approaches to living.

-Recognising that ongoing climate change will necessitate changes in our ways of working and living, the residency will include:
+Recognising that ongoing climate change will necessitate changes in our ways of working and living, the residency included:

-- discussions between academics, visiting artists and renowned thinkers in the field of climate change and related issues, with a local, national and international perspective
+- discussions between academics, visiting artists and renowned thinkers in the field of climate change and related issues, encompassing local, national and international perspectives;

-- engagement with the local community to gain insight and understanding into the specific context here in Wales
+- engagement with the local community, to gain insight and understanding into the specific context of North-West Wales;

-The spirit of the residency will be one of challenge and imagination, while the support provided by NTW and partners will provide a safe environment in which to be creatively experimental.
+The spirit of the residency was one of challenge and imagination, with the support provided by NTW and partners providing a safe environment in which to be creatively experimental.